EricReevess/EricReevess/README.md

 I‘m Reeves

-Like Coding💻 with TypeScipt, also a player🎮 on PlayStation and Steam
+Coding💻 with TypeScipt

 🔭 I’m currently working on React Project in a tech company

+🎮 A player on PlayStation

 My current tech stack